An Introduction

 Few researchers are willing to tackle national surveys at all let alone such a disparate cultural and geographic region as the Asia-Pacific.
 So I have had the field a bit to myself.
 The postgrads are I hope lining up to explore specific topics at great depth.

 Along the way my partner Paul Costigan became fascinated with Singapore, Indonesian and Japanese vernacular studio portraiture.
 It seems to me looking at that collection, has a certain dynamic and longevity in Asia compared to EuroAmerica.
 Happy to be challenged.
-A part of that collection is currently on offer to the National Museum of Singapore.
+A part of that collection was offered to the National Museum of Singapore.
 Finding Australian archives with an interest in the social history of Asian studio portraits, is proving a challenge.
-The Japanaese collection is over 300 works.
+The Japanese collection is over 300 works.

-Over the last year or two I have been disbursing the large library and photo collections we have built over decades — in my case since the early 70s.
+During the 2010s, I disbursed the large library and photo collections we have built over decades — in my case since the early 70s.

 The experience of being a museum curator, then valuer, seller and donor to museums and libraries has been quite a ‘journey’.